banteg/iearn-2025-12-investigation/readme.md

 4. **Trigger rebalance** — Call `yTUSD.rebalance()` which:
    - Calls `_withdrawFulcrum()`, burning iSUSD and redeeming ~215,192.932 sUSD
    - The sUSD lands in yTUSD but is **not counted** by `_calcPoolValueInToken()`
+   - This sUSD originated from the attacker (spent to mint the donated iSUSD) and becomes trapped/unaccounted inside yTUSD

 5. **Create dust state** — Transfer 1e-9 TUSD (1,000,000,000 wei) to yTUSD
    - Accounted pool value: 1e-9 TUSD